 Share Repurchases.
-During 2023 and 2022, the Company repurchased 5.3 million shares and 19.5 million shares of Radian Group common stock, respectively, under programs authorized by Radian Group's board of directors, at a total cost of \$133 million and \$400 million, respectively, including commissions.
+During 2024 and 2023, the Company repurchased 7.0 million shares and 5.3 million shares of Radian Group common stock, respectively, under programs authorized by Radian Group's board of directors, at a total cost of \$224 million and \$133 million, respectively, including commissions.
 See Note 14 of Notes to Consolidated Financial Statements for additional details on our share repurchase programs.

 Dividends and Dividend Equivalents.
-Throughout 2023 and 2022, our quarterly dividend was \$0.225 and \$0.20 per share, respectively.
-In February 2024, Radian Group's board of directors authorized an increase to our quarterly dividend from \$0.225 to \$0.245 per share.
-Based on our outstanding shares of common stock and RSUs, as of December 31, 2023, we expect to require approximately \$150 million in the aggregate to pay dividends and dividend equivalents for the next 12 months.
+Throughout 2024 and 2023, our quarterly dividend was \$0.245 and \$0.225 per share, respectively.
+In February 2025, Radian Group's board of directors authorized an increase to our quarterly dividend from \$0.245 to \$0.255 per share.
+Based on our outstanding shares of common stock and our current dividend level, which our board of directors may change as discussed above, we would require approximately \$151 million in the aggregate to pay dividends for the next 12 months, plus an incremental amount for dividend equivalents that will fluctuate based on final shares vested under our performance-based RSU programs.
 So long as no default or event of default exists under our revolving credit facility or the Parent Guarantees, Radian Group is not subject to any legal or contractual limitations on its ability to pay dividends except those generally applicable to corporations that are incorporated in Delaware.
 Delaware corporation law provides that dividends are only payable out of a corporation's capital surplus or (subject to certain limitations) recent net profits.
-As of December 31, 2023, our capital surplus was \$4.3 billion, representing our dividend limitation under Delaware law.
+As of December 31, 2024, our capital surplus was \$4 billion, representing our dividend limitation under Delaware law.

 The declaration and payment of future quarterly dividends remains subject to the board of directors' discretion and determination.

 Corporate Expenses and Interest Expense.
 Radian Group has expense-sharing arrangements in place with its principal operating subsidiaries that require those subsidiaries to pay their allocated share of certain holding-company-level expenses, including interest payments on Radian Group's outstanding debt obligations.
-Corporate expenses and interest expense on Radian Group's debt obligations allocated under these arrangements during 2023 of \$164 million and \$83 million, respectively, were substantially all reimbursed by its subsidiaries.
+Corporate expenses and interest expense on Radian Group's debt obligations allocated under these arrangements during 2024 of \$169 million and \$81 million, respectively, were substantially all reimbursed by its subsidiaries.
 We expect substantially all of our holding company expenses to continue to be reimbursed by our subsidiaries under our expense-sharing arrangements.
 The expense-sharing arrangements between Radian Group and its mortgage insurance subsidiaries, as amended, have been approved by the Pennsylvania Insurance Department, but such approval may be modified or revoked at any time.

 Taxes.
 Pursuant to our tax-sharing agreements, our operating subsidiaries pay Radian Group an amount equal to any federal income tax the subsidiary would have paid on a standalone basis if they were not part of our consolidated tax return.
 As a result, from time to time, under the provisions of our tax-sharing agreements, Radian Group may pay to or receive from its operating subsidiaries amounts that differ from Radian Group's consolidated federal tax payment obligation.
-During 2023, Radian Group received \$16 million of tax-sharing agreement payments from its operating subsidiaries.
+During 2024, Radian Group received \$1 million of tax-sharing agreement payments from its subsidiaries.